quadratrund/quadthing/README.md

   * **toggle** to toggle the output.
   * **on** same as low, if feedback mode is off.
 See Description of Feedback Mode in [Features](#features) otherwise.
   * **off** same as high, if feedback mode is off.
 See Description of Feedback Mode in [Features](#features) otherwise.

+## Serial Commands
+you can send commands via serial interface.
+Commands are seperated by the new liine character.
+There are currently two commands available:
+* **restart** does simply restart the ESP8266.
+* **reset_wifi** deletes the wifi network name from the configuration.
+This means after the next restart the ESP8266 serves the network QuadThing instead of connecting to a Wifi.

+## How To Reset The Configuration
+To reset the whole configuration, you need to start the programm while the analog input (A0) is connected to high (3V).